-21. poet, philosopher, student, vinyl lover, tea connoisseur, penny loafer fan, wine drinker, nap aficionado, snail-mailer. i like the beautiful things people don't talk about. i marvel at words.
+21. poet, philosopher, lesbian, student, vinyl lover, tea connoisseur, penny loafer fan, wine drinker, nap aficionado, snail-mailer. i like the beautiful things people don't talk about. i marvel at words.

 The way you say pianist reminds me of a love story.

 You can face the wall until you make a better face